ElectNext/wp-featured-perspectives/readme.txt

 == Installation ==

-Upload to your plugin folder just like any other plugin, and activate.
-Then [email our WordPress partnerships director](mailto:apikey@electnext.com?subject=WordPress%20plugin%20API%20key%20request) to receive an API key which will give you access to our data.
-There is no fee and we do not display ads.
+[Email our WordPress partnerships director](mailto:apikey@electnext.com?subject=WordPress%20plugin%20API%20key%20request) to establish a partnership with us, and we'll send you an API key for activating the plugin.
+Then upload the plugin to your plugin folder just like any other plugin, and activate it.
+After activation, go to the Featured Perspectives settings page to enter your API key.

 == Changelog ==